 This plugin will read an un-DRM'd ebook file (EPUB/KEPUB/AZW3) and create a copy of the book with its text replaced with random characters.
 You can share this scrambled version with us in your issue thread.
 Text of the book will not be readable and there won’t be any copyright violation but we can still use this file for diagnostic purposes.

-Here you can see this procedure in a real issue involving a very problematic EPUB file as an example:
+You can see this procedure in a real issue involving a very problematic EPUB file here.

 Probably you tapped on the STATUS BAR touch zone at the bottom of the screen.
 You can bring it back by tapping the same zone.